2011-2013 Global Change Fellow

 Where are they now?

-Sarah is a Research Assistant Professor in the Department of Natural Resource Management at Texas Tech University.
-She is also affiliated with the Climate Science Center at Texas Tech and the Southcentral Climate Science Center (DOI).
+Sarah is a Research Assistant Professor in the Department of Biology at Texas State University.

 Statement of purpose: